Leopard Gecko Care Guide – Appearance, Housing, Diet & Health

 • Temperature: Warm side 88–92°F (31–33°C).
 Cool side 75–80°F (24–27°C).

-• Heating: Use an under-tank heater (UTH) or heat mat.
-Avoid hot rocks.
+• Heating: Use an under-tank heater (UTH) or heat mat connected to a thermostat.
+Avoid hot rocks, as they can cause burns.

 • Lighting: Leopard geckos are crepuscular.
-UVB is optional, but it can help health.
+UVB is optional, but low-level UVB (2-5%) can support calcium metabolism and overall health when provided on a 12-hour photoperiod.

 • Humidity: Keep ambient humidity 30–40%.
 Provide a moist hide with sphagnum moss for shedding.